SimiaCryptus/intellij-aicoder/README.md

 # **AI Coding Assistant Plugin for IntelliJ**

 Welcome to the AI Coding Assistant, a robust IntelliJ plugin that empowers developers to streamline their coding workflow using ChatGPT/GPT4.
-Unlike traditional autocomplete AI plugins such as GitHub Copilot or AWS CodeWhisperer, our plugin offers actively-invoked actions that complement and enhance your coding experience.
+Our plugin compliments others such as GitHub Copilot or AWS CodeWhisperer - Where those concentrate on passively enhancing the IDE with autocomplete, our plugin offers actively-invoked actions that complement and enhance your coding experience.
+An OpenAI access token is required to use this tool.

-In addition to our predefined actions, our latest version introduces customizable actions, giving you the power to create your own tools through editable Groovy source files.
-An OpenAI access token is required to unlock these dynamic features.
+In addition to our predefined actions, our latest version introduces:

+1. Customizable actions, giving you the power to create your own tools through editable Groovy source files
+2. Toolbar UI for quick configuration of temperature/model and display of current token count
+3. Ability to intercept and edit individual API requests
+4. Ability to log api requests and responses to a file

 ## **Installation & Configuration**